Climate change in New Zealand: UNFCC and Kyoto Protocol

 In July 1994, four months after the United Nations Framework Convention on Climate Change (UNFCCC) came into force, the Fourth National Government announced a number of priorities related to New Zealand's emissions.
-Environment Minister, Simon Upton published the Environment 2010 Strategy laying out eleven undefined goals which didn't commit the Government to do anything.
+Environment Minister, Simon Upton published the Environment 2010 Strategy which included a goal to reduce net carbon dioxide emissions to 20 percent less than 1990 levels by the year 2000 if cost-effective and to reduce other emissions, particularly methane, by the year 2000.